Hervé Vilard: International success

 From 1967 to 1969, he embarked on a tour of South America where he met with success.
-He went back to France between 1969 and 1970 and subsequently left again to take up residence in Buenos Aires until his successful come back to France in 1978.
+He went back to France between 1969 and 1970 and subsequently left again to take up residence in Buenos Aires until his successful comeback to France in 1978.
 He met with great success in Latin America, including Mexico where he was under a contract.
 Beyond Latin America, his records become hits in Korea, Turkey, and Japan.
-He also played to sold-out concerts at the Palais de Sport in Oran, Algeria in 1966.
+He also played to sold-out concerts at the Palais des Sports in Oran, Algeria in 1966.

 France

 In 1978, his single Nous became a hit in France, selling 2 million records.
 On 31 December 1979, he appeared for the first time at L'Olympia where he starred in a variety show which became very successful.
 In the summer of 1980 his hit single Reviens sold 1 million copies.
 During this period, he combined his studio work with tours across France, and in 1984, 1985 and 1987, he produced the hit albums Ensemble, Les Chansons que j'aime and P'tit brun, forming a chain of 1980s album hits.
 His tours also included performances for charity and appearances at orphanages.

 In the early 1990s, Vilard produced L'Amour défendu and also appeared at the L'Olympia again.
 In 1992, he received the Ordre national du Mérite in a special ceremony at the Parisian Théâtre des Variétés hosted by Jean-Paul Belmondo.

 In 2004, the Berry region honoured Villard by officially naming a performing arts building after him.
 The same year his compilation CD Cri du coeur, which includes lyrics from the works of Marguerite Duras, Aragon, Brecht, Pablo Neruda and other writers and poets, marked a departure from his usual entertainment-oriented style and gave him wide recognition among France's literati.

-He declared, in Paris Match magazine, that same year, he noticed former nazi officer, Klaus Barbie, had attended one his concerts in Bolivia, that helped arrest him to deport him to France for trial.
+He declared, in Paris Match magazine that same year, that he noticed former Nazi officer Klaus Barbie had attended one of his concerts in Bolivia, that helped arrest him to deport him to France for trial.

-In 2006, he wrote an autobiography L'âme seule followed a year later by Le Bal des papillons, recounting in both books his experiences from humble origins to stardom and the relationship he developed with his mother after he found her.
+In 2006, he wrote an autobiography L'âme seule, followed a year later by Le Bal des papillons, recounting in both books his experiences from humble origins to stardom and the relationship he developed with his mother after he found her.

-Private life
+Personal life

-In 1967, Vilard was also the first well-known French singer, to come out as gay and did so on the radio.
+In 1967, Vilard was also the first well-known French singer to come out as gay and did so on the radio.

 He has been admitted to hospital due to his cholesteatoma of the middle ear.